obreo/CodeCommit_Docker_Build/README.md

 This would deploy the app we built in CodeBuild using the artifact file to an ECS Cluster.
 Alternatively, you can choose an artifact file from your repository using the SourceArtifact.

-On ther other hand, you can skip this option and rely on codeBuild alone by adding extra step to update the the service with the new task update:
+On the other hand, you can skip this option and rely on codeBuild alone by adding an extra step to update the service with the new task update:

 ```
 aws ecs update-service --region us-east-1 --service $ecsService --cluster $ecsCluster --task-definition $taskDefinition
 ```

-But we'd skip this to the Pipeline which have more user firendly CodeDeploy configurations.
+But we'd skip this to the Pipeline which has more user-friendly CodeDeploy configurations.

 #### AWS Pipeline

 1. From the AWS CodeCommit dashboard, browse to Pipelines in the navigation bar.
 2. Configure the service settings then continue.
-3. There are three stages to be assigned. we'll choose the same configurations we prepared in each stage; CodeCommit for source stage , CodeBuild for building stage, and CodeDeploy for deployment stage.
+3. There are three stages to be assigned. we'll choose the same configurations we prepared in each stage; CodeCommit for the source stage, CodeBuild for the building stage, and CodeDeploy for the deployment stage.
-4. For the deployment: Configure the service settings by choosing ECS, and specify the SourceArtifact(if stored in repo) or BuildArtifact (the one codeBuild exported).
+4. For the deployment: Configure the service settings by choosing ECS, and specify the SourceArtifact(if stored in the repo) or BuildArtifact (the one codeBuild exported).

 **Once done, start the build and it shall work.
-If any eror occures, read the Logs and troubleshoot**.
+If any error occurs, read the Logs and troubleshoot**.

 ### Alternatively

-1. Create a pipleine between the codecommit repositroy and Build only, where CodeBuild will inlude the command that updates the ECS service as mentioned before.
+1. Create a pipeline between the code-commit repository and Build only, where CodeBuild will include the command that updates the ECS service as mentioned before.
 2. Skip the Deploy process.
 3. Make sure the Build has a role to access ECS.